Pertussis (whooping cough) is life threatening to babies.

 - Healthcare personnel in hospitals and ambulatory care settings with direct patient contact

 Tdap vaccine is especially important for those persons noted above who have contact with an infant younger than 12 months of age (e.g., parents, grandparents and other family members, babysitters, daycare workers, healthcare workers).
-To assist in the efforts to increase protection, Tdap will be required for all 7th grade students in South Carolina for the 2013-2014 school year.
+To assist in the efforts to increase protection, Tdap is required for all 7th grade students in South Carolina.

 Please note that Tdap vaccine can be given regardless of when you last received a tetanus shot or tetanus/diphtheria booster shot; there is no waiting period needed.
 Don’t delay your vaccination against whooping cough, especially if you have contact with an infant.